 Is it a Grand piano or an Upright piano?
 Grand pianos are typically more expensive than upright pianos because of factors inherent in their design.
-Grand pianos are larger than upright pianos and require more labor and raw materials to produce than upright pianos.
-These things alone point to a higher price-point.
+Grand pianos are larger than upright pianos and require more labor and raw materials than upright pianos.
+These things alone point to a higher price point.

 Manufacturing and Design

-Going beyond the style of the piano (grand or upright) there are many other factors that affect the price including construction method, design, and materials used.
+Going beyond the piano style (grand or upright), many other factors affect the price, including construction method, design, and materials used.
 These factors can be simplified into three categories of piano; Handmade Pianos, Production Pianos, and Economy/Stencil Pianos.

 Handmade pianos are instruments in which the production process is typically limited and relies on the skills of the artisans and craftspeople building the pianos.
 Examples of well-known handmade pianos would be Steinway & Sons, Bosendorfer by Yamaha, Fazioli, or smaller concerns, such as Stuart & Sons in Australia.

-Handmade Pianos are typically made to a standard of quality rather than to a price point.
-Handmade pianos are sought after by professional and amateur pianists as well as music aficionados, collectors, and buyers that demand the highest quality.
+Handmade Pianos are typically made to a standard of quality rather than a price point.
+Handmade pianos are sought after by professional and amateur pianists and music lovers, collectors, and buyers who demand the highest quality.

 See our article on The World's Most Expensive Pianos

-It is important to know that many manufacturers that produce “consumer-grade” Production Pianos also employ manufacturing facilities and piano designs that would fall under the next category “Economy Pianos.”
+It is essential to know that many manufacturers that produce "consumer-grade" Production Pianos also employ manufacturing facilities and piano designs that fall into the next category, "Economy Pianos."

-At the turn of the century in America, there were hundreds of piano manufacturers building pianos, including M. Steinert & Sons.
-Over the years, all of these manufacturing operations went away, with the notable exception of Steinway & Sons.
+At the turn of the century in America, hundreds of piano manufacturers built pianos, including M. Steinert & Sons.
+Over the years, all of these manufacturing operations went away, except for Steinway & Sons.

-Economy/Stencil Pianos vary in cost but can be found for between $9,000 and $15,000 for a grand piano and $4,000 to $7,000 for an upright piano.
-For most buyers, the low cost does not make up for the instability and poor tone quality inherent in this category of piano.
+Economy/Stencil Pianos vary in cost but can be found between $9,000 and $17,000 for a grand piano and $4,000 to $7,000 for an upright piano.
+For most buyers, the low cost does not make up for the instability and poor tone quality inherent in this piano category.

-“Standard-design” acoustic piano costs are described above.
-A Standard Design could also be considered an “off the shelf” piano or a standard model that is in regular production.
-These are typically ebony finished pianos, in various sizes/scale designs.
+"Standard-design" acoustic piano costs are described above.
+A Standard Design could also be considered an "off-the-shelf" piano or a standard model in regular production.
+These are typically ebony-finished pianos in various sizes/scale designs.

-Most manufacturers offer different veneer and/or color options.
+Most manufacturers offer different veneer and color options.

 Player Piano Options